chaubeyuttam07/multiAgent/README.md

 - **Agentic Architecture:**
   - **IngestionAgent:** Parses and preprocesses documents.
   - **RetrievalAgent:** Handles embeddings and semantic retrieval.
-  - **LLMResponseAgent:** Forms queries and generates answers using LLMs.
+  - **LLMResponseAgent:** Forms queries using retrieved context and generates answers.
-- **User Interface:** Allows document uploads, multi-turn questions, and response display with source context.
+- **User Interface:** Built with Streamlit for seamless interaction and visualization.
-- **Scalable and Modular Design**

 ## Installation